vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 L¨uders, Heinrich

 1961 Mathurā Inscriptions.
 Unpublished papers edited by Klaus L. Janert.
-G¨ottingeṇAbh. ḍAk. ḍWiss. in G¨ottingeṇPhil.-hist.
+G¨ottingeṇAbh. d.
+Ak. d.
+Wiss. in G¨ottingeṇPhil.-hist.
 Kl.
 3. Folge, Nr.
 47. Lutzker, Mary-Ann

 1984 The Celebration of Arjuna.
 The Kiratarjuniya and the Arjunawiwaha in South and Southeast Asian Art.
 University of California, Berkeley (thesis).